XMAMan/SmallSI/readme.md

 ## Explanation how this works
 ### Move a single box without collisionhandling
-If you want to simulatate the movement from a 2D-Box then you need at first a datastructure, which holds the width, height, position and rotation from the box which may looks like this:
+If you want to simulate the movement from a 2D-Box then you need at first a datastructure, which holds the width, height, position and rotation from the box which may looks like this:

 ```csharp
 class Box